Disentangling Decentralized Finance (DeFi) Compositions: Topology measurements

 \subsection{Components}

-Code accounts of a given protocol could or could not interact with accounts related to other protocols.
+Reciprocity shows that protocols interact bidirectionally with accounts related to other protocols.
 We thus look at metrics providing further insights on how the (code accounts of) different protocols fall into distinct disconnected components.
 We distinguish between \textit{weakly} connected components, in which all the nodes are connected by a path independently of the directions of the edges, and \textit{strongly} connected, which considers the edge direction.

 For the Protocol network, we find that the largest weakly connected component is equal to the entire network, while for the \CA network, only 34 nodes are outside of the largest component.
-The remaining nodes fall into 16 irrelevant components, with a few nodes each.
+The remaining nodes fall into 16 components, with a few nodes each.
 Table~\ref{tab:comps_summary} lists the three largest strongly connected components.
 By comparing the number of edges and nodes, we notice that the second-largest component of both the Protocol and the \CA network is denser than the other larger components.
 Additionally, in Figure~\ref{fig:ca_heatmap} we illustrate how the \CAs belonging to different protocols map to the ten largest strongly connected components of the \CA network.
 Interestingly, the second-largest component also encompasses the vast majority of protocol interactions.
-While the largest component is entirely composed of \CAs associated with the \emph{1inch} protocol, in the second-largest component, we find addresses of all the analyzed protocols except for \emph{Renvm}, which is not present in any of the reported large components.
+While the largest component is entirely composed of \CAs associated with the \emph{1inch} protocol, in the second-largest component, we find addresses of all the analyzed protocols except for \emph{RenVM}, which is not present in any of the reported large components.
 We also find that all the protocols fall into the second-largest strongly connected component regarding the Protocol network.
 This analysis shows that interactions among protocols primarily occur in a single, large component that is more interconnected than average.
-Notably, such interactions might indicate the existence of compositions.
+Notably, such interactions might indicate the existence of compositions due to the overlapping transaction structure of multiple protocols.